How Important Are Oven Temperatures?

 News flash: the entire inside of your oven will not stay at 375°F for the entire duration.
 This is because of how ovens work.

-There is a thermostat inside the oven, and if the temperature drops, it will then shoot back up and get even hotter.
+There is a thermostat inside the oven; if the temperature drops, it will shoot back up and get even hotter.

 But this doesn’t mean that you shouldn’t follow the cookbooks.
 Because oven temperatures work in ranges, you can think of different temperatures similar to spicy sauces, mild, hot, and extra hot.

-So if a cookbook gives you a temperature 400 degrees, you should understand that the oven should be moderately hot, which is anywhere from 375 degrees to 425 degrees.
+So if a cookbook gives you a temperature of 400 degrees, you should understand that the oven should be moderately hot, anywhere from 375 degrees to 425 degrees.

 Before The Fancy Dials and Buttons